GameCult/Aetheria-Economy/README.md

 ## Contact Us

 If you want to chat, please join [our Discord server](https://discord.gg/trbteNj).
+You can also join me as I stream development daily on [Mixer](https://mixer.com/PixelBro).